top of page

 but making something unique from it.

-Originally from Switzerland, I taught Materials Design & Technology at private secondary school in Perth’s northern suburbs.
-The many facets of working with timber have always captivated me - whether I’m teaching Woodwork in the classroom, running Wood Art as an after-school workshop activity, building furniture for my home, or combining wood and art through the creation of bespoke picture frames.
+Originally from Switzerland, I taught Materials Design & Technology at private secondary schools in Perth’s northern suburbs.
+The many facets of working with timber have long captivated me—whether teaching woodwork in the classroom, running wood art as an after-school workshop, building furniture for my home, or combining wood and art through the creation of bespoke picture frames.

-In 2009, my passion for timber, form, and art took an unexpected turn and led me to explore my own creativity through unconventional wood carvings.
-Although self-taught and without formal art training, I create small series of figurative works, experimenting with power tools on recycled wood and giving discarded timber a renewed and unexpected life.
+In 2010, my passion for timber, form, and art took an unexpected turn, leading me to explore my own creativity through unconventional wood carving.
+Though self-taught and without formal art training, I create small series of figurative works, experimenting with power tools on recycled wood and giving discarded timber a renewed and unexpected life.

-Using tools such as chainsaws, wood carvers, power files, and traditional hand tools - along with a measure of imagination - I transform tree remnants, logs, branches, planks, and roadside cast-offs into elongated, distorted figures and forms.
+Using chainsaws, carving tools, power files, and traditional hand tools—along with a measure of imagination—I transform tree remnants, logs, branches, planks, and roadside cast-offs into elongated, distorted figures and forms.
 Contrasting textures and finishes, often within a single piece, reveal the natural beauty and versatility of wood.
-A gentle touch of humour or a hint of quirkiness occasionally finds its way into my sculptures, reminding us that life need not always be taken too seriously.
+A gentle touch of humour and a hint of quirkiness occasionally find their way into my sculptures, reminding us that life need not always be taken too seriously.

 © 2016 Ernst Schneider